Skip to page content

 Cost:

-Schools with a full Health and Wellbeing Service SLA may be entitled to delivery for one year group at no cost.
+Schools with a current full Health and Wellbeing Services SLA are entitled this classroom session (mixed gender and a maximum of 30 pupils) at no extra cost.

 Booking: